Jade is Chinese national pride, and it seems like Shanghai’s Jade Buddha Temple (Yu Fo Si, 玉佛寺) was built to celebrate the precious stone.

-Two huge white jade Buddhas brought from Burma by a monk of Putuo Shan, one sitting, not possible to photograph, two meters big, 205 kg, encrusted with agates and emeralds, and one reclining, about one meter, representing his peaceful entry in the nirvana.
+Two huge white jade Buddhas were brought from Burma by a monk of Putuo Shan, one sitting, not possible to photograph, two meters big, 205 kg, embellished with agates and emeralds, and one reclining, about one meter, representing his peaceful entry in the nirvana.
 The precious statues attract every day many tourists and probably as many faithful.

 In the temple there is also another reclining Buddha, much bigger than the original one, four meters long, lying on the right side with the right hand supporting the head and the left hand placed on the leg, in a typical position that inspires tranquility, brought from Singapore by the tenth abbot of the temple in 1989.

 Even though the temple is not too old, it was built in a pretty traditional architectural style.
 There are several halls to be visited and whether you are a Buddhist follower or not, it’s a great experience and absolutely one of the favorite Shanghai attractions.

 Devajara Hall, Mahavira Hall and the Jade Buddha Tower form the main structure of the temple, while the sides are the Kwan-yin Dian Hall, the Amitabha Dian Hall, the Zen Tang Hall, the Dining Room and the Reclining Buddha Hall.
 The Sitting Buddha is in the Jade Buddha Tower alongside more than 7,000 Dazang sutras and the two Reclining Buddhas are in the Recumbent Buddha Hall.

 There are also many ancient paintings and Buddhist scriptures distributed in the different halls of the temple, all contributing in making the sanctuary of western Shanghai even more precious.